 Geisinger Health System (GHS), serving more than three million people in central and northeastern Pennsylvania, has been nationally recognized for innovative practices in quality, delivery models such as ProvenCare®, and use of an award-winning electronic medical record, EPIC®.
-The physician-led system is comprised of approximately 30,000 employees, including nearly 1,600 employed physicians, 12 hospital campuses, two research centers and a 510,000-member health plan, all of which leverage an estimated $8.9 billion positive impact on the Pennsylvania economy.
+The physician-led system is comprised of approximately 30,000 employees, including nearly 1,600 employed physicians, 12 hospital campuses, two research centers, a college of medicine and a 510,000-member health plan, all of which leverage an estimated $8.9 billion positive impact on the Pennsylvania economy.

 Geisinger Medical Center has twice achieved American Nurses Credentialing Center (ANCC) Magnet Recognition® and maintains the region’s only Level 1 Regional Trauma Center, providing our residents a broad medical and surgical experience.